 The constrained UE which does not connect to the 3GPP network directly could exchange messages with MSGin5G Server using a Relay UE.

 For procedures used for bullet a) and bullet c), CoAP specified in IETF RFC 7252 [5] is used as the basic transport protocol.
+The messages defined for bullet a) and bullet c) use CoAP requests/responses as specified in IETF RFC 7252 [5].
+The field in the headers of the CoAP messages in clause 6 are set as following:

+a) The "T" field in the header of CoAP request to indicate whether acknowledgement is required.
+Thus if it needs a CoAP response (e.g. CoAP 2.01 (Created) response or CoAP 2.04 (Change) response) for a CoAP request, the "T" field in the header of CoAP request is set to "0" and the "T" field in the hearder of the CoAP response is set to "2".
+The "Message ID" field in the header of CoAP response is set to the same value with that of the corresponding CoAP request.
+The "Token" fields in the header of CoAP response should be set to the same value with that of the corresponding CoAP request.

+b) If a CoAP request is generated to match another CoAP request, the "Token" field in the header of the CoAP request is set to the same value with that of the matched CoAP request.

 For procedures used for bullet b), guidance on definitions of the message format and information elements are described in Annex A.

 The authorization of MSGin5G Client by the MSGin5G Server is performed by verifying the UE service ID as specified in Annex Y of TS 33.501 [16].